OoTRandomizer/OoT-Randomizer/Notes/vscode.md

 ## Building the ASM/C code

-Instead of manually running the build script in a terminal, you can add a build task to VS Code by creating a `.vscode/tasks.json` file with the following content:
+Instead of manually running the build script in a terminal, you can add a build task to VS Code by creating a `.vscode/tasks.json` file with the following content (adjust toolchain prefix for your system):

 ```jsonc
 {